compbiozurich/UZH-BIO392/course-results/SarahOppolzer/Sarah-Oppolzer-questions-day-7.md

 ### Q6
 **Why is STR variation relevant to health and disease?**
+STR expansion has been implicated with dozens of disorders.
+This is becasue STR

 As a result, STRs exhibit mutation rates that are orders of magnitude higher than other types of